Selection process - Medicine with a Foundation Year BMBS (A108 and A18L) - 2020 entry

 Issuing of offers

-Applicants must meet the additional “Disadvantage” criteria requirement as well as the GCSE and A level requirement.
+Applicants must meet these additional criteria as well as the GCSE and A level requirements

 The information given for selection to the A100 5-year medicine course also applies to the A108 medicine with a foundation year, with the exception of the following: